+- a.
+The card will be red?

-b) The card will be black?
+- b.
+The card will be black?

-c) The card will be a heart?
+- c.
+The card will be a heart?

-d) The card will be a jack?
+- d.
+The card will be a jack?

-e) The card will be a black king?
+- e.
+The card will be a black king?

-iv.
-Some students play a game with the spinner shown.

-- a) How many outcomes are there?
-(Hint: the number of - outcomes is not the same as the number os squares.) - b) Which colour should I choose if I want to win? - c) Use probability to explain your answers to b).
+- iv.
+Some students play a game with the spinner shown. - a.
+How many outcomes are there?
+(Hint: the number of outcomes is not the same as the number of squares.) - b.
+Which colour should I choose if I want to win? - c.
+Use probability to explain your answers to b? - v.

-v.
 Complete the table below to show the probability of the different events in fractions, decimals and percentages.
 An example is given for you.

 Event Probability

 Fraction Decimal Percentage

 A newborn baby is a boy 1/2 0.5 50 %

-Rolling a dice and getting an even number
+Rolling a die and getting an even number

 Spinning the spinner in iv. and getting blue

 Pulling a red card from a pack of cards